-Activity Evidence that supports this approach Challenge number(s) addressed Personal Professional Development Plans implemented and supported via National Online Safety and National College.
-Time to be given for support staff and as part of directed time.
+Activity Evidence that supports this approach Challenge number(s) addressed Personal Professional School Development Plans implemented - courses, opportunities inhouse and externally sourced to up skill all staff.
+Working with other professionals e.g. diocese, LA advisor, local partnership to source CPD opportunities for all.
 EEF pupil premium guide EEF school improvement planning 1 2 3 Release time for subject leaders to support high quality first teaching in all subjects.
 EEF tiered model approach 1 2 3

-Targeted academic support (for example, tutoring, one-to-one support, structured interventions)
+Targeted academic support (one-to-one support, structured interventions)